Collaborate – a chance for academics to find out more

 - Network with some of the UK’s leading arts and cultural organisations to generate shared research ideas.

 What is the eligibility?

 We welcome expressions of interest from individual academic researchers or research teams from any discipline.
-You must have a PhD at the time of application and currently be working at a UK based university or higher education institution.
+You must have a PhD at the time of application or similar research qualification or level of experience, and currently be working at a UK based university or higher education institution.